We're sending your request, please wait.

 Once you meet your qualifying age to access the Centrelink Age Pension, all your finances will be assessed by Centrelink to determine your eligibility.
 This includes money in super and pension accounts.

-All super accounts are assessed by Centrelink once you meet the qualifying age, but there may be strategies to maximise your Age Pension entitlements while you also draw an income through a Retirement Super Pension.
+Centrelink Age Pension while you also draw an income through a Retirement Super Pension.

 Your income for aged care purposes is assessed in the same way as it is for the Age Pension.
 This means that, unlike taxable income, your income from superannuation and government income support payments are included in determining your overall income.